 The seriousness of the problem can be understood-when we realise that at the GPs level alone there are 5659 governmental units and the capacity to maintain a consistent information base for them is very limited.
 In fact, they do not have conceptual clarity in regard to various sources of revenue, expenditure and transfers.
 At present they merely maintain the data in the way in which they understand best.
 Yet, the only way to build a fiscal information base for Karnataka is to begin at the local level and build the data set from that point in a comparable way.
 The first step is to understand how the data are presently gathered, and to begin putting this into a common format.
-This might be done by using a common questionairre for each local government.
-Once this is done, it is necessary to go over the questionnaire with each local in a systematic manner so that not only comparable information is compiled, but also their capacity to maintain the data in the form useful for future data collection is developed.
-Capacity development to maintain the information system right from the GP level is a critical element in the success of fiscal decentralization.
+This might be done by using a common questionnaire for each local government.
+Once this is done, it is necessary to go over the questionnaire with each local in a systematic manner so that not only comparable information is compiled, but also their capacity development to maintain the information system right from the GP level is a critical element in the success of fiscal decentralization.